jasonwnorris/HybridEvents/README.md

-# HybridInput
+# HybridEvents
-A simple input manager utilizing C++11 and SDL2.
+A simple event manager utilizing C++11 and SDL2.